Vyral/base-template/_posts/2019-10-17-make-it-a-fun-safe-halloween-with-this-spooktacular-guide.md

 Halloween will be here before you know it, so today I’ll share some quick tips that will help you and your family have a fun, safe holiday.

-I even have an expert trick-or-treater joining me—my daughter, Lilly—to help demonstrate how to spot the “tricks” from the “treats” in your kid’s candy bag.
+My daughter Lilly, an expert trick-or-treater, joins me to help demonstrate how to spot the “tricks” from the “treats” in your kids' candy bag.

-in the meantime, if you have any questions, feel free to reach out.
+In the meantime, if you have any questions, feel free to reach out.
 I look forward to hearing from you soon.